 - Makes large projects go so much faster.

-- Great for large sublimation or Infusible Ink projects.
+- Excellent for large sublimation or Infusible Ink projects.

 Cons

-- Super heavy so it is not great for those with hand or wrist issues.
+- Super heavy, so it may not be ideal for those with hand or wrist issues.

 - Large size is harder to store.